molily/molily.de/_posts/2017-11-25-robust-javascript.md

 If a site cares for a decent search engine ranking, it should make it easy for crawlers to find meaningful, unique, structured text content.
 HTML is the best technology to present such content.
 This means the relevant content should be accessible without JavaScript, just by looking at the HTML returned by the server.
 All content should be reachable by plain hyperlinks, like `<a href="…">…</a>`.

-For complex interactivity and content that cannot or should not be read by robots, it’s fine to require JavaScript.
+For complex interactivity and content that cannot or should not be read by robots, it is fine to require JavaScript.

 ### Disabled JavaScript execution